jwunderl/pxt-arcade/docs/courses/javascript/events/buttons.md

 ## Structure of Button Press Events

 The first button press event to discuss is the event in which any button is pressed.
-In typescript, this looks like the following
+In JavaScript, this looks like the following

 ```typescript
 controller.anyButton.onEvent(ControllerButtonEvent.Pressed, function () {